xstarkit/kyn/README.md

     - = 0: the overall Doppler shift is set to z = 0; the distance to the source and thus the correct normalisation is defined by the normalisation parameter
-    - < 0: the negative value of the overall Doppler shift z used only to compute the distance of the source from the Hubble law; this distance is used to compute the correct normalisation of the spectrum, thus the normalisation parameter should be frozen to unity; the overall
+    - &lt; 0: the negative value of the overall Doppler shift z used only to compute the distance of the source from the Hubble law; this distance is used to compute the correct normalisation of the spectrum, thus the normalisation parameter should be frozen to unity; the overall